frederic-perez/AmE-dictionary/data/dictionary.md

 __balderdash__
 __bale<sup>1</sup>__ _n_ (bales) _He sat on a bale of prayer rugs._ _Bales of cotton._
 __bale<sup>2</sup>__ _v_
-__baleful__ _adj_ :three: Threatening or foreshadowing evil or tragic developments. _Syn_ menacing, minacious, minatory, ominous, sinister, threatening, forbidding
+__baleful__ _adj_ :four: Threatening or foreshadowing evil or tragic developments. _Syn_ menacing, minacious, minatory, ominous, sinister, threatening, forbidding :es: siniestro
 __balefully__
 __baler__ _n_ An agricultural machine for making bales of hay, etc. _It required an investment of $1 million for balers, choppers, compactors, colored cans and signage._
 __balk<sup>1</sup>__ _n_ __1__ A check or hindrance. __2__ A defeat or disappointment. __3__ A beam or rafter. __4__ A ridge; an unplowed strip of land between furrows.